-Filled with IEPs, 504 plans, curriculum, school/state/parent expectations and a bazillion students…I learned that a high school teacher’s job is fast-paced.
-There are about twenty minutes to eat lunch (that includes a bathroom break), five minutes to help students during passing period, and exactly zero minutes to think.
+Filled with IEPs, 504 plans, curriculum, school/state/parent expectations, and a bazillion students, I learned that a high school teacher’s job is fast-paced.
+There are about twenty minutes to eat lunch (that includes a bathroom break), four minutes to help students during passing period, and exactly zero minutes to think.

 The silence of my ride home became my place to unpack my day.
-(Why is Joe not engaged in learning anymore?
-How can I encourage Chrissy whose mom is fighting cancer?
+(Why is this student not engaged in learning anymore?
+How can I encourage that student whose mom is fighting cancer?
 How do I better teach that concept next time?)

 Just like classroom teachers juggle weighted responsibilities, so do parents…

 (“Son, you’re doing football!
 It’ll be great!
 You’ll love it! *You totally know your kid will NOT love it.
 And never be a football star.*) If your hand is up – yeah, me too.

 Parenting is heavy.
 (Amazing, but heavy.)
 And – of course – we all want to be good parents.
 We want to follow all the parenting advice out there:

-Parents are oversaturated with how-to-be-a-good-mom/dad resources mixed with the heavy responsibilities.
+Parents are oversaturated with how-to-be-a-good-mom/dad resources mixed with heavy responsibilities.
 The noise – even the good noise – is loud.